3-field/Carbon-Site-Builder---https-3-fields.com/_posts/2025-06-20-site-builder.md

 ### What do FF get out of it?

 Nothing.
-It’s something they wanted to make happen. :contentReference[oaicite:5]{index=5}
+It’s something they wanted to make happen.

 ### I’m really not a technical person, will I be able to use the tool?

-It is more complicated than off‑the‑peg solutions due to limited funding, but they run workshops to support users building their sites. :contentReference[oaicite:6]{index=6}
+It is more complicated than off‑the‑peg solutions due to limited funding, but they run workshops to support users building their sites.

 ### Are there tutorial videos and other support documents?

-Yes – they will send links to those when setting you up. :contentReference[oaicite:7]{index=7}
+Yes – they will send links to those when setting you up.

 ### Will my site look like everyone else’s?

-No – you can choose from a range of themed templates and even adapt them if you can code. :contentReference[oaicite:8]{index=8}
+No – you can choose from a range of themed templates and even adapt them if you can code.

 ### How do I get to use the tool?

 Send an email telling them who you are.
-It’s not a selection process—it’s to prevent big corporations hijacking the tool. :contentReference[oaicite:9]{index=9}
+It’s not a selection process—it’s to prevent big corporations hijacking the tool.

 ### What if I decide not to use the tool after signing up?

-Nothing – you’re free to change your mind. :contentReference[oaicite:10]{index=10}
+Nothing – you’re free to change your mind.

 ### I’d like to support a workshop for artists in my area/students I teach/some other group – what do I do?

-Excellent – get in touch! :contentReference[oaicite:11]{index=11}
+Excellent – get in touch!

 ### I’m a funder and I’d like to support you for further work – what do I do?

-They would be delighted to hear from you. :contentReference[oaicite:12]{index=12}
+They would be delighted to hear from you.

-Digital Climate Action site builder is created using public funding from Arts Council England. :contentReference[oaicite:13]{index=13}
+Digital Climate Action site builder is created using public funding from Arts Council England.

-## Recent Articles & Updates

-*(Not listed here — see the original page.)*

-## Sign up for “culture + connection”

-Get new insights on human behaviour, technology for climate action and all things digital culture.
-You’ll also be the first to know about upcoming artworks and events.

-**What can we email you about?**
-- The really important stuff, like new shows
-- The other stuff – fortnightly recommendations, inspirations, recipes...

-_Check box to confirm:_
-I would like Fast Familiar to keep me updated via email

-*(They use Mailchimp — unsubscribing anytime.)* :contentReference[oaicite:14]{index=14}

-## How can we help you?

-Are you looking for new ways to understand and inspire people?

-If you’d like to collaborate on something new, have a question about audience‑centric theatre, or need a sounding board for your ideas, they’d love to talk. :contentReference[oaicite:15]{index=15}

-**Stay connected:**
-- Twitter
-- Instagram
-- Facebook

-*This site is powered using 100% renewable energy*
-*Build:* `06411ca`
-*Fast Familiar 2024. | Privacy Policy | Consent Preferences*
-*Registered in England and Wales No: 06191989 | Registered Charity No: 1120667* :contentReference[oaicite:16]{index=16}